vellichor/learn_you_a_python/012_packages/README.md

 You know that the `__init__.py` defines the namespace when a module is a directory.
 What can you do to put all the functions from `tools.py` into the `tools` namespace?

 (Remember that you can import all members of one namespace into another by taking advantage of `*`!)

+### One More Note About Search Order

+When you ask the module loader to `import tools.math_tools`, it does something you are already familiar with: it takes the first part of the module path (before the first `.`) and tries to resolve that.
+Then, it uses the module loader to see what else is in the module it found, and see if there are submodules that match.
+That's why our `from` notation works: when the module loader loads the `tools` module, it finds out about the submodules inside right away.